-The right panel of Fig.~\ref{fig:phasediamu} shows the estimated values of net-baryon density normalized by the nuclear saturation density $n_0$ as function of $\mu_B$ along the pseudo-critical line in $T-\mu_B$ plane.
+The right panel of Fig.~\ref{fig:phasediamu} shows the estimated values of net-baryon density normalized by the nuclear saturation density $n_0$ as function of $\mu_B$ along the pseudocritical line in the $T-\mu_B$ plane.
 The baryon density increases monotonically with $\mu_B$ as expected, but for sufficiently large $\mu_B$ it reaches a maximum and then decreases with a further increase in $\mu_B$.
-This behaviour is clearly unphysical and therefore, the applicability of the HRG model is restricted for large values of $\mu_B$.
+This behavior is clearly unphysical and therefore, the applicability of the HRG model is restricted for large values of $\mu_B$.
 The maximum in $n_B$ of $1.53(13)n_0$ is reached at $\mu_B=700$ MeV when $K=0$ and at $\mu_B=750$ MeV for $K=33~{\rm GeV}^{-2}$.
 Thus the inclusion of repulsive mean-field interaction in the QMHRG model calculation helps to extend the model to slightly larger values of $\mu_B$.
-However, our QMHRG model with a single repulsive mean-field is too simplistic and is not valid for very large values of $\mu_B$.
+However, our QMHRG model with a single repulsive mean field is too simplistic and is not valid for very large values of $\mu_B$.
 The large value of $n_B$ obtained at relatively small values of $\mu_B$ is due to the contribution from baryon resonances.
 Since the chiral crossover temperature decreases with increasing $\mu_B$, the contribution from these states will eventually decrease and the large value of the net-baryon density near the crossover point should come from nucleons and possibly their attractive interactions.
 But the simple HRG model cannot describe this switchover.
 Thus for temperatures close to the chiral crossover temperatures, the QMHRG model is only applicable for $\mu_B<750$ MeV.

-The non-monotonic variation of $n_B$ with $\mu_B$ is also observed in the Nambu-Jona-Lasinio model~\cite{Schwarz:1999dj}, where the mass-gap equation determines the phase transition line, resulting in a qualitatively similar trend.
-A similar maximum of the net-baryon density as a function of $\mu_B$ was earlier observed in an HRG-motivated study along the freeze-out boundary in Ref.~\cite{Randrup:2006nr}, which was determined from the hadron yields at different collision energies.
+The nonmonotonic variation of $n_B$ with $\mu_B$ is also observed in the Nambu-Jona-Lasinio model~\cite{Schwarz:1999dj}, where the mass-gap equation determines the phase transition line, resulting in a qualitatively similar trend.
+A similar maximum of the net-baryon density as a function of $\mu_B$ was earlier observed in a HRG motivated study along the freeze-out boundary in Ref.~\cite{Randrup:2006nr}, which was determined from the hadron yields at different collision energies.